-Book additionally has author, and orderCopies().
-Magazine additionally has orderQty, currIssue, adjustQty() and recvNewIssue().
+Book additionally has author, and OrderCopies().
+Magazine additionally has orderQty, currIssue, AdjustQty() and RecNewIssue().

 We can separate out ('factor out') these common members of the classes into a superclass called Publication.
+In C# a superclass is often called a base class.

 Publication

 title price copies

-sellCopy()
+SellCopy()